dfelinto/blender-manual/manual/modeling/meshes/uv/unwrapping/introduction.rst

 Workflow
 --------

-The process for unwrapping is straightforward, but there are a lot of options available, each of which dramatically affect the outcome of the unwrap.
-By understanding the meaning behind the options, you will become more efficient at unwrapping.
+The general workflow is as follows, but know that different models may require different approaches to unwrapping.

 The process is:

 #.
 Mark Seams if necessary.
+See more about :doc:`marking seams </modeling/meshes/uv/unwrapping/seams>`.
 #.
-Select all of the mesh components.
+Select all of the mesh components in the 3D viewport.
 #.
 Select a UV mapping method from the UV Unwrap menu.
+Select a method from the dropdown named "UV" under the
+   proportional editing button in the 3D viewport.
 #.
-Adjust the unwrap settings.
+Adjust the unwrap settings found in the pop up box at the bottom right of the 3D viewport.
 #.
 Add a test image to see if there will be any distortion.
+See
-   See :doc:`Applying Images to UVs </modeling/meshes/uv/applying_image>`.
+   :doc:`Applying Images to UVs </modeling/meshes/uv/applying_image>`.
 #.
 Adjust UVs in the UV editor.
 See :doc:`Editing UVs </modeling/meshes/uv/editing>`.